 Then we can load the model, and use it for testing without wasting any time training the model.

 Finally, let’s see how much did the machine learn.
 We will test the model by giving some random images of cats and dogs to the model.
 Let’s see whether the machine will be successfully able to identify which one is a cat and which one is a dog.

 I just gave a random image to the model by using the load_img() method.
 This image is then converted to an array of numbers using the to_array() method.

 Then it expanded its dimensions using the expand_dims() method, to help the machine predict pretty well.

-Finally, we passed this image to the predict() method of keras library.
+Finally, we passed this image to the predict() method of the keras library.
 The machine will quickly process the image and identify whether it is a cat (value 1) or a dog (value 0).

 import numpy as np from keras.preprocessing import image test_image =image.load_img('C:/Users/Lab/image.jpeg',target_size =(64,64)) test_image =image.img_to_array(test_image) test_image =np.expand_dims(test_image, axis =0) result = classifier.predict(test_image) if result >= 0.5: prediction = 'dog' else: prediction = 'cat' print(prediction)